Main Elements of Cottage Style Decor

 Another take on a cottage color scheme involves three balanced hues against your neutral background.
-For example, use pink, white and blue or primary red, blue and yellow.
-These color trios convey simplicity and making the room easy on the eyes.
+For example, use pink, white, and blue or primary red, blue, and yellow.
+These color trios convey simplicity and make the room easy on the eyes.
 It works best if you keep the colors in the middle of the saturation spectrum so they're not too pale or too bright.

 When selecting used furniture, look at the overall style and quality of construction before you purchase.
 Minor imperfections can be fixed with a coat of paint and fabric.
 Slipcovered furniture is a popular option for cottage style rooms.
 You can slipcover a rescued sofa or check out retailers for economical slipcovered seating.